The Rose Garden

 The Department of Arts, Heritage and the Gaeltacht (DAHG) approached Fingal County Council in early 2014 to participate in a pilot project to develop and enhance skill sets in built heritage conservation, under the Traditional Building Skills Training Scheme 2014.
 The glass house/ conservatory at Ardgillan was selected as part of this project.

 The glass house has been completely dismantled because it had decayed to such an extent that it was structurally unstable.
 All parts removed as part of this process are in safe storage.
 This work is the first stage of a major restoration project being undertaken by the Councils own Direct Labour Crew in the Operations Department supervised by David Curley along with Fingal County Council Architects so that the glasshouse can be re-erected in the garden and can again act as a wonderful backdrop to the rose garden.
-This is a complex and difficult piece of work which is currently on going and we are hopeful to have the glasshouse back to its former glory as a centerpiece of the visitor offering in Ardgillan Demesne in near future.
+This is a complex and difficult piece of work which is currently on going and we are hopeful to have the glasshouse back to its former glory as a centerpiece of the visitor offering in Ardgillan Demesne in the near future.

 Walled Garden & Potentilla Garden